amorphic/amorphic.github.io/james_stewart_cv.md

 ### Travelling - London to Sydney
 __Nomad__ <br> _06/2009 - 02/2010_

-:   An epic journey across the planet from London to Sydney without catching planes.
-Western Europe, the Baltics, Scandinavia, Eastern Europe, the Middle East (via Turkey, Iran and Pakistan), India, Nepal, Tibet, China and home through South-East Asia.

-    _(Ok so there was one little flight from Bali to Perth but we took the train onward to Sydney)_.
+:   An epic journey across the planet from London to Sydney without catching planes. _(Ok there was a little flight from Bali to Perth but we took the train onward to Sydney)_.

 ---

 ### [Beam.tv][beamtv]/[The Mill][the_mill] - London, United Kingdom
 __Systems Manager__ <br> _03/2005 - 06/2009_

 :   Senior Systems Administration role.
-Responsible for junior sysadmin and all operational aspects of a video-sharing SaaS used by the advertising industry and hosted across 3 internationally-distributed data centres.
+Responsible for junior staff and all operational aspects of a pioneering video-sharing SaaS used by the advertising industry.

 ---

 ### InciteMVNE - London, United Kingdom
 __Operations Manager__ <br> _10/2003 - 02/2005_

-:   Systems Administration role responsible for all operational aspects of a mobile content delivery system built on J2EE/RedHat/Oracle.
+:   Systems Administration role responsible for all operational aspects of a mobile content delivery system.

 ---

 ### Travelling - Europe
 __Nomad__ <br> _05/2003 - 10/2003_

 :   Backpacking around Europe embracing new cultures, attending music festivals and acquiring life experience.
-Eventually settled in London when money ran low and it became too cold for camping.
+Settled in London when it became too cold for camping.

 ---

-### Professional Golfers Association of Australia - Sydney, Australia
+### [Professional Golfers Association][pga] - Sydney, Australia
 __IT Administrator__ <br> _02/2002 - 05/2003_

-:   Responsible for all aspects of the PGA’s nationwide IT infrastructure, (50 users throughout national head office and 4 state offices).
-Introduced Open Source solutions to save this member-based organisation significant ongoing licensing costs.
+:   Responsible for the PGA’s nationwide IT infrastructure.
+Introduced Open Source solutions to save this member-based organisation significant licensing costs.

 ---

 ### Access Gaming Systems - Sydney, Australia
 __Systems Administrator__ <br> _12/1999 – 02/2002_

-:   Member of a 4-person team responsible for company network of 150 users running Win 98/NT/2k and servers running Redhat Linux, Solaris and Win NT/2K Server.
+:   Member of a 4-person team responsible for administering company network of 150 users.

 ## Volunteering